Filing a Medical Malpractice Complaint

 Qualification Status of Health Care Providers

 Only those health care providers who have qualified under the provisions of the act are protected by its provisions.
 Individuals may determine the qualification status of a health care provider by accessing the PCF database at the above link and viewing health care provider's policy information.
-Any questions or concerns regarding procedures can be sent to Director of Dedicated Funds, Alyssa Turpin, at (317) 232-2353 or via email at ATurpin1@idoi.IN.gov.
+Any questions or concerns regarding procedures can be sent to Medical Malpractice Program Specialist, Debra Ashman at (317) 232-5253 or via email at Dashman@idoi.in.gov.